Walter Kraemer: Commemoration

-With the ban on the KPD in the West in 1956 all efforts to rehabilitate Kraemer effectively ended.
-In 1975 the Jewish chairman of the Society for Christian-Jewish Cooperation Hugo Herrmann publicly referred to Kraemer, who, he said, had tried in Buchenwald, "put an end to the torture of the Jews", an effort for which he paid with his life.
-His was a lone voice.
-In November 1979, the VVN applied in the culture committee of the city, to change the name of a street named after anti-Semite Adolf Stoecker to Kraemer, a request which was supported alone by the German Communist Party (DKP) and garnered minimal public response, the application was rejected after months of delay.
+With the ban on the KPD in the West in 1956 all efforts to rehabilitate Kraemer effectively ended for the time being.
+In 1975, the Jewish chairman of the Society for Christian-Jewish Cooperation, Hugo Herrmann, publicly referred to Kraemer, who, he said, had tried in Buchenwald to "put an end to the torture of the Jews", an effort for which he paid with his life.
+But this remained a lone voice.
+In November 1979, the VVN submitted a motion to the city's cultural committee to rename the street named after the anti-Semite Adolf Stoecker after Kraemer.
+The motion was supported only by the German Communist Party (DKP) and garnered minimal public response.
+The motion was rejected after months of waiting.

-New initiatives in remembrance took place since the mid-1980s.
-They encountered the unified resistance of politics and administration.
-Unions and SPD, traditional custodians of labor movement history kept quiet.
-The naming of streets, squares, schools or hospitals after Nazis, continued.
-There was a wave of street naming in the 1960s and 1970s, so to Friedrich Flick, Lothar Irle, Jakob Henrich, Ernst Bach, Bernhard Weiss, etc. streets were dedicated.
+New initiatives in remembrance took place since the mid-1980s, but were met with unanimous rejection by politics and administration.
+Unions and SPD — traditional custodians of labor movement history — remained quiet.
+The naming of streets, squares, schools or hospitals after Nazis, on the other hand, continued.
+There was a wave of such new street namings in the 1960s and 1970s, for example after Friedrich Flick, Lothar Irle, Jakob Henrich, Ernst Bach, Bernhard Weiss and others.
 This was, up to the 1980s, not considered problematic and each of the broad political majorities vehemently defended these actions against strong criticism.